MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/finger-paint.md

 ---
-title: "Finger Painting"
+title: "Finger Painting in SkiaSharp"
-description: "Use your fingers to paint on the canvas." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 56929D74-8F2C-44C6-90E6-3FBABCDC0A4B
+description: "This article explains how to use your fingers to paint on the SkiaSharp canvas in a Xamarin.Forms application, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 56929D74-8F2C-44C6-90E6-3FBABCDC0A4B